-5.61 For some planning applications, the Council may enter into a legal agreement with the developer.
+5.68 For some planning applications, the Council may enter into a legal agreement with the developer.
 This may be necessary in order to address those impacts of the proposed development, which cannot be dealt with by planning conditions.
 The Council's powers are set out in section 106 of the Town and Country Planning Act 1990.
 The agreements are more commonly known as \$106 agreements, planning agreements or planning obligations.
 They are private agreements negotiated between the planning authority and the developer or persons with an interest in the piece of land.
 They can be unilateral undertakings made by a developer.
-Government Circular ODPM 05/2005 provides guidance on planning obligations.
+Planning obligations - GOV.UK (www.gov.uk) provides guidance on planning obligations.

-5.62 Legal agreements can prescribe the nature of a development, for example by requiring the developer to provide a proportion of affordable housing.
+- 5.69 Legal agreements can prescribe the nature of a development, for example by requiring the developer to provide a proportion of affordable housing.
 They can secure a contribution from a developer to compensate for loss or damage as a result of the development, e.g. loss of open space.
-Legal agreements are often used to mitigate the impacts of a development, for instance through the provision of increased public transport, education or health facilities in the area.

-5.63 If a pre-application discussion is held, it will be desirable to consider if a legal agreement would be appropriate.
+Legal agreements are often used to mitigate the impacts of a development, for instance through the provision of increased public transport, education, or health facilities in the area. - 5.70 If a pre-application discussion is held, it will be desirable to consider if a legal agreement would be appropriate.
 This will mean that proper consideration will not be constrained by the timescales and targets imposed when a planning application has been submitted.
-In so far as there is community involvement at this stage, it will include any matters concerning legal agreements.

-5.64 In formulating a legal agreement, it is important to get the right balance between the imperatives of sufficient confidentiality, so that effective negotiations can take place between the Council and the applicant, and appropriate transparency so that the outcomes are subject to proper accountability to the affected communities.

-5.65 Where the approval of a planning application would have a social impact (i.e. it is classified as a major application and the impact is indicated in the developer's social impact statement), the Council will notify Ealing Community Network and any relevant 'specific consultation body' for comments on what sort of contribution, if any, would be necessary to mitigate the social impact.

-5.66 It will also be open to any individual or organisation to comment on the desirability of a legal agreement in relation to a planning application, during the consultation period in respect of the application.

-5.67 The subjects to be covered in a legal agreement are set out in a table called the 'Heads of Terms' of the legal agreement.
+In so far as there is community involvement at this stage, it will include any matters concerning legal agreements. - 5.71 In formulating a legal agreement, it is important to get the right balance between the imperatives of sufficient confidentiality, so that effective negotiations can take place between the Council and the applicant, and appropriate transparency so that the outcomes are subject to proper accountability to the affected communities. - 5.72 Where the approval of a planning application would have a social impact (i.e. it is classified as a major application and the impact is indicated in the developer's social impact statement), the Council will notify Ealing Community Network and any relevant 'specific consultation body' for comments on what sort of contribution, if any, would be necessary to mitigate the social impact. - 5.73 It will also be open to any individual or organisation to comment on the desirability of a legal agreement in relation to a planning application, during the consultation period in respect of the application. - 5.74 The subjects to be covered in a legal agreement are set out in a table called the 'Heads of Terms' of the legal agreement.
 When the Heads of Terms have been agreed with a developer, they will be included in the recommendation in the planning officer's report on the application.
-If a decision is made to grant permission subject to a s106 agreement, the Heads of Terms will form the basis for the first draft of the agreement, which is placed in the public planning register.

-5.68 When the decision has been made, notification will also be given to Ealing Community Network, to relevant consultation bodies and to any individual or organisation, if they have submitted comments on matters relating to a legal agreement during the planning application consultation period, and have indicated that they wish to be kept informed of s106 matters.
-This must be communicated to the Planning Officer.

-5.69 If the legal agreement provides for payments to the Council, further notifications to the above parties can be made on request:

-- a. when the first contribution is made.
-(This will include a schedule of the arrangements for further contributions, and, any arrangements for further consideration of how particular contributions are to be spent.
-Ealing now commits all new S106 funds, interest and repurposable funds every 6 months.
-Comments should be made to the relevant ward member invited on the spending of such contributions, within the terms of the legal agreement.) - b. information on the details of how the particular contributions are to be spent, as soon as this decision has been made. - c. if a variation to the terms of the agreement is proposed.
-Comments will be invited on the variation and should be made to Development Control. - d. information on the agreed variation to the legal agreement, as soon as this decision has been made. - 5.70 Please note that the first payment (referred to in clause (i) above) may be some years after the agreement is completed, if, for example, the payments are linked to commencement of the development. - 5.71 People in the community not only demand provision to meet the social impacts of development; they often deliver social provision, i.e. community organisations that provide care, sports or cultural activity.
+If a decision is made to grant permission subject to a s106 agreement, the Heads of Terms will which is placed in the public planning register. - 5.75 Please note that the first payment (referred to in clause (i) above) may be some years after the agreement is completed, if, for example, the payments are linked to commencement of the development. - 5.76 People in the community not only demand provision to meet the social impacts of development; they often deliver social provision, i.e., community organisations that provide care, sports, or cultural activity.

-How can communities get involved in setting tariff for the Community Infrastructure Levy associated to development?
+How can communities get involved in setting a tariff for the Community Infrastructure Levy associated with development?